Krishna-Rukku: Cast

-Production

-The production is headed by Uday K. Mehta known for his passion for films.
-He has been producing quality films & the skill of marketing his films have been very much appeased by the trade people & has also been successful in his ventures.

 Development

 "Krishna-Rukku", the film went on floors with producer Uday K. Mehta roping in actor Ajay Rao for the lead role.
 After a brief speculation of whether roping Amulya or Radhika for the female lead role, the producer opted for Amulya making a fresh lead pair.
 A brief photo shoot involving the lead pair and other supporting character artistes was held in Bangalore.
 Director Anil Kumar of Dilwala fame was chosen to direct the film.
 Major portions of the shoot got completed in the span of 50 days with song being filmed in Bangkok.

 Soundtrack

 Sridhar V. Sambhram has composed the score and original soundtrack for the film.
-A song by the name "Lipstick Olagina" is recorded in the voice of actor Puneeth Rajkumar which is penned by Ananda Priya.
+A song by the name "Lipstick Olagina" is recorded in the voice of actor Puneeth Rajkumar which is written by Ananda Priya.